 Manufactured Housing Transport Regulations in Texas

 If a manufactured home is in excess of 16 feet wide but does not exceed 18 feet wide then one pilot car or escort vehicle is required.
 If traveling on 2 Lane Hwy. the pilot car or escort vehicle must be in the front of the load.
-On a highway, with four or more lanes an escort vehicle must be in the rear.
-If the load exceeds 18 feet wide then two escorts are required with one in the front and one in the rear.
+On a highway with four or more lanes, an escort vehicle must be in the rear.
+If the load exceeds 18 feet wide, then two escorts are required with one in the front and one in the rear.

 Escort Vehicles Should Be Equipped With the Following Equipment in Texas

-All escort vehicles or pilot cars will need to be a clip with two flashing amber lights or one rotating amber beacon with a base no less than 8 inches in diameter affixed to the top of the pilot car or escort vehicle which must be visible from the sides of the front and the rear of the pilot car or escort vehicle while actively engaged in duty as a pilot car or escort vehicle.
+All escort vehicles or pilot cars will need to be a clip with two flashing amber lights or one rotating amber beacon with a base no less than 8 inches in diameter affixed to the top of the pilot car or escort vehicle, which must be visible from the sides of the front and the rear of the pilot car or escort vehicle while actively engaged in duty as a pilot car or escort vehicle.
 All signs of an escort vehicle must display on both sides of the rough of the pilot car or escort vehicle towards the front and towards the rear the words “oversize load” or “wide load”.
 These required signs must be visible from both the front and the rear of the vehicle while piloting or escorting any shipment.
 The sign must meet the following size specifications.
 It must be a minimum of 5 feet wide but no more than 7 feet in width.
 It must be a minimum of 12 inches tall but no more than 18 inches tall.
 The color of the sign must be yellow with black lettering.
-The size of lettering on the sign must be a minimum of 8 inches tall but no more than 12 inches tall with a thickness of no less than 1.41 inches wide.
-The visibility of the sign must be from the front and the rear of your pilot car or escort vehicle and must never be used if you are not on duty.
+The size of the lettering on the sign must be a minimum of 8 inches tall but no more than 12 inches tall with a thickness of no less than 1.41 inches wide.
+The visibility of the sign must be from the front, and the rear of your pilot car or escort vehicle and must never be used if you are not on duty.
 All pilot cars and escort vehicles shall be equipped with a two-way radio communication device that clearly communicates with the permitted vehicle as well as all other pilot cars and escort vehicles involved with the shipment of the permitted vehicle.
-All pilot cars and escort vehicles need to be a minimum of 1000 pounds and not more than 10,000 pounds in weight.
+All pilot and escort vehicles need to be a minimum of 1000 pounds and not more than 10,000 pounds.